nytud/emtsv/doc/testing.md

 ## Command-line interface

-To automatically check that everything is ok with the command-line interface simply run:
+To automatically check that everything is ok with the command-line interface, simply run:

 ```bash
 ./tests/test.sh